ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

                         rounds to average together for fits (e.g. row 1 as "1,2,3" and row 2 as "4,5,6"
                         will average the abundances of rounds 1,2, and 3, and then also average 4,5, and 6).
-If only a single replicate was carried out, then the file should only contain one number per round (e.g. row 1 as "1," row 2 as "2", etc.) If you just   want abundance without kseq calculations, leave blank.
+If only a single replicate was carried out, then the file should only contain one number per round (e.g. row 1 as "1," row 2 as "2", etc.) If you just   want abundance without kseq calculations, leave this file blank.
 Must be the same number of rows as `substrate_concs`
                         See example use case (linked to at the top of README) if confused.
+Future versions of this script will not require this option.

+    `rounds_to_error`
+  File containing comma-separated lists of of sets of
+                        rounds used for each replicate.
+If no replicates, leave this file blank (and st.dev will be based on goodness of fit instead).
+See example use case (linked to at the top of README) if confused.
+Future versions of this script will not require this option.

 #### Optional arguments:
 These can be added to additionally configure pathfinding.
 Most require an additional argument.
 A comma indicates that an option can be called multiple ways.